 The epazote is used to give a very Mexican touch and flavor to the quesadillas.

-Mix all the frying pan ingredients and fry them for about 4 minutes, until the huitlacoche is moderately fried and the water that the huitlacoche releases has totally consumed; stir regularly.
+Mix the frying pan ingredients and fry them for about 4 minutes, until the huitlacoche is moderately fried and the water that the huitlacoche releases has totally consumed; stir regularly.
 Then set aside.

 Make the Quesadillas